ethereum-optimism/design-docs/security/custom-gas-token.md

     - We should not co-market with any custom gas token chain unless we have manually checked that their ERC20 token complies with the specs.
 - **Detection:** *How do we detect if this occurs?*
     - Automation cannot fully detect that the ERC20 token meets the standardness checks.
+    - We would need to manually check that ERC20 tokens do not break any of the restrictions.
+If they are upgradable, then we trust that the governance around the upgrade will not upgrade to an implementation that will break standardness checks in the future.
 - **Recovery Path(s)**:
     - We will need to remove the chain from the superchain if they are able to launch without us realizing that they are not meeting the ERC20 standardness requirements.
 It is risky to have the team migrate to a standard ERC20 because it would require a full solvency check first.